 - Increasing the pH level to reduce the risk of lead from getting into drinking water from lead service lines or household plumbing. - Developing and maintaining a publicly accessible inventory of all customer-owned lead service lines in Denver Water's service area.
-This interactive map is available at denverwater.org/Lead. - Replacing all lead service lines in our service area with copper lines at no direct charge to the customer.
-Beginning in 2020, it will take 15 years to replace all the lead service lines in our service area and work will continue through 2035. - Providing a free water pitcher and filters that are certified to remove lead to all customers suspected of having a lead service line until their line is replaced, and for six months after. - Ongoing communication, outreach and education.
+This interactive map is available at denverwater.org/Lead. - Replacing the entire inventory of lead service lines within our service area with copper lines at no direct charge to the customer.
+All lead service lines are slated to be removed by 2035.
+In late 2022, newly awarded federal funding has accelerated the Lead Reduction Program.
+For every 4,500 of additional lead service lines replaced using these funds, the overall length of the program can be shortened by one year. - Providing a free water pitcher and filters that are certified to remove lead to all customers suspected of having a lead service line until their line is replaced, and for six months after. - Ongoing communications, outreach and education.